riffnshred/nhl-led-scoreboard/src/sbio/SBIO.md

 ## Known Issues
 1. If you press the button too quick after initially pressing it, you may get a flash of previously displayed board and then back to your preferred board.
+2. Flipping to your preferred board if the team_summary board is running sometimes is delayed due to how the team_summary board is rendered.
-2. If you interrupt the team_summary board with a button press, it may take a second or two to display your preferred board.
+3. If you interrupt the team_summary board with a button press, it may take a second or two to display your preferred board.

 ## Roadmap
 * Add extra checks for multiple short term presses to stop or minimize issue #1
-* Add a medium length duration with an option for another function
+* Add a medium length duration or number of button presses with an option for another function or launch a process
+* Better handling of processes with arguments
 * ~~On reboot or poweroff, display on board that reboot or poweroff is happening.~~

 ## ChangeLog
-* V1.0 - Initial release March 1, 2020
+* V1.0 - Initial release March 2, 2020